helium/HIP/0015-beaconing-rewards.md

 Thus each hotspot is motivated to provide as much coverage as possible without over-rewarding redundant coverage.
 This reward structure does a much better job of giving rewards to “good” coverage meaning coverage over many neighboring hotspots and over hotspots without many existing witnesses.

-Note I do not specify a maximum number of witnesses but one can be set as desired to limit transaction size and effort required to validate a beacon.
+Note: There is not a maximum number of witnesses but one can set a limit to cap the transaction size and effort required to validate a beacon.

 ### Example Reward Distribution
 The following tables list the reward distributed to transmitters and witnesses with example chain variables of `N`=4, `r`=0.8.
 Note `r` of 0.8 was chosen so that 10 additional witnesses above `N` is ~0.9 reward credits.